+Chapter Four

-Chapter Four If I Should Die Before I Wake
+If I Should Die Before I Wake

-1. This chapter is about dying.
+- 1. This chapter is about dying.
 Have you lost a friend or family member to death?
-If so, please tell us about it, that is, tell us how that person's death affected you?

-2. Name five things you do to keep from dying.

-3. Read the chapter aloud, along with the introduction to the chapter on page 28.

-4. What do you think the Bible means when it calls death an enemy?
-Do you think of it like that?

-5. Look at that verse toward the top of page 31.
-It is from Hebrews 2:15, and says that Christ came to "deliver all those who through fear of death were subject to lifelong slavery."
-In your opinion, what is the slavery that the writer of Hebrews speaks of?
-What is "deliver(ance)" from bondage?

-6. I said that people who are not yet believers in Christ (and therefore not true Christians) have a lot of reason to worry about death.
+If so, please tell us about it, that is, tell us how that person's death affected you? - 2.
+Name five things you do to keep from dying. - 3.
+Read the chapter aloud, along with the introduction to the chapter on page 20. - 4.
+What do you think the Bible means when it calls death an enemy?
+Do you think of it like that? - 5.
+Look at that verse in the middle of page 22.
+It is from Hebrews 2:15, and says that Christ came to "release those who through fear of death were all their lifetime subject to bondage."
+In your opinion, what is the bondage that the writer of Hebrews speaks of?
+What is "release" from bondage? - 6.
+I said that people who are not yet believers in Christ (and therefore not true Christians) have a lot of reason to worry about death.
 I went on to say that people who say otherwise "are only bluffing themselves.
 They either believe themselves to be invincible or they think that merely saying they are not afraid alters the facts.
 Both thoughts are deceptions."
 Actually, I could add a third: they may not believe there is anything following death.